It's time to solve the puzzle.™

 $1M in Donations

-Fund 4 Internal Basic Projects and 1 Phase II Clinical Trial
+Fund 4 Internal Projects and Begin Investigation of 1 Novel Treatment Option.

 Year 3